 If you work in an office where you’re in charge of making coffee, then 4 cups at a time probably won’t cut it.
 You might then consider some of the higher-capacity Chemex coffeemakers such as the 8-cup or 10-cup editions.

 We do want to mention once again that these coffee brewers will not produce the exact amount of coffee as advertised.
 Let’s do some math again so your expectations are reasonable.

 The 8-cup Chemex brews 1,182 milliliters of coffee, which is 39.96 fluid ounces.
 As we’ve done before, we’ll round that up to 40 fluid ounces.
 This is easy math dividing 40 by 8, but it means you only get 5 cups of coffee, not 8.

-What about the 10-cup Chemex coffeemaker?
+What about larger size: 10-cup Chemex coffeemaker?
 It’s got the greatest capacity yet at 1,489 milliliters, which is 50.35 fluid ounces.
 Let’s round that down to 50 fluid ounces.
 Dividing that by 8–the standard number of fluid ounces per cup of coffee–gives us 6.25.

 So you’d get 6 and a half cups of coffee from the 10-cup Chemex.

 How to Brew Coffee with Chemex

 Whether you’ve decided that you need a 3-cup Chemex, a 6-cup version, or even an 8 or 10-cup model, how you brew coffee in the Chemex doesn’t change.
 Without further ado, here are the brewing steps to follow.